shpml/fundamentals/08_chapter/12_assessment.md

 ##### Below are the steps to complete the assignment:

-1) Open you Sublime and create a new file called main.js
+1) Navigate to the main.js file in Sublime.

 2) Create four variables that simulate the cards in your game.